flythings/nodejs/README.md

 ## Temp Single Triple Insertion

+**Description**: node script that insert the cpu data to the flythings monitoring system.
+Insert the cpu precent usage, mb memory and processors number of nodejs and chrome.

-File: clients/tempSingleTripleInsertion.js
+**File**: clients/tempSingleTripleInsertion.js

-Execution: node clients/tempSingleTripleInsertion.js (from this path)
+**Execution**: node clients/tempSingleTripleInsertion.js (from this path)

 Available Properties:
 * foi: (Optional, Default PC Flythings) the interest thing name to monitoring.